TomSumner28/merchant-data/README.md

 Questions mentioning partners or publishers are resolved against the **Publishers** table.
 Anything about The Reward Collection in general—FAQs, onboarding steps, contracts, or website text—is searched in the `knowledge_base_entries.extracted_text` column.

+### Strict data grounding

+Ask TRC will only reference merchants, publishers and contract clauses that actually exist in Supabase (or on the official contract page).
+If a requested item is missing, the reply will state that the information isn’t in our records rather than guessing.

 ## Testing Page

 Visit `/testing` to see the exact data loaded from Supabase and passed to GPT.